 - Polish dairy products can be found all over the world.
-They are largely directed to the most demanding markets of the EU, but are also gaining in popularity in third country markets. - 67% of Polish skimmed milk powder is exported to third countries such as Algeria, the Philippines, Saudi Arabia, China, Nigeria, Vietnam, Ghana, Jordan and Indonesia, whereas whole milk powder is mainly directed to Cuba, Algeria, Lebanon, Serbia, Nigeria, Ukraine, Saudi Arabia and Israel.
-Polish liquid milk is appreciated in the EU as well as in China. - 57% of whey and 54% of Polish casein exports find their destinations in third countries.
-Apart from the EU, whey is sent to Asian countries such as China, Indonesia, Malaysia and Thailand, and the casein - to Indonesia, Switzerland, Japan and Kenya. - lce creams are one of Polish greatest export hits.
-Since Polish accession to ish processing is one of the swiftest developing branches of the Polish food sector.
-Well-established traditions and high-tech manufacturing and processing technologies as well as modern, environmentally friendly breeding methods enable the Polish fishing sector to offer high-quality products that possess unique tastes and nutritional value.
+They are largely directed to the most demanding markets of the EU, but are also gaining in popularity in third country markets. - 61% of Polish skimmed milk powder is exported to third countries such as Algeria, Saudi Arabia, the Philippines, Serbia, China, Morocco, Ghana, Bangladesh, Israel and Thailand, whereas whole milk powder is mainly directed to Serbia, Niger, Ukraine, United Kingdom, Lebanon, Mali, Thailand, Nigeria and Israel.
+Polish liquid milk is appreciated in the EU as well as in China. - 55% of whey and 60% of Polish casein exports find their destinations in third countries.
+Apart from the EU, whey is sent to Asian countries such as China, Indonesia, Malaysia and Thailand, and the casein to Indonesia, Russia, Kenya, Thailand, South Korea and Switzerland. - Ice creams are one of Polish greatest export hits.
+Polish ice creams are enjoyed above all by customers in EU Member States.